Trying to catch up on Air Force news?

 “The Tuskegee Airmen represent a part of American history, which for far too many years languished in obscurity after WWII,” said Anthony Young, Air Force Television senior producer.
 “This documentary is an attempt to tell their story through the words of those who lived it, highlighting not only the obstacles they faced, but the perseverance they exhibited in overcoming it.
 Though they have been revered for their exploits during the war, I think their legacy is evident not only throughout the U.S. armed forces, but within society as a whole, given the many doors their success has led to the opening of.”

-With a salute to the Tuskegee Airmen for their sacrifice and courage, and a thank you to the Air Force Television team for their great work telling the story of these brave men, AFPAAA is pleased to present the first two episodes of "Red Tail Angels" here.
-Check back soon for the release of the third, and concluding, episode.
+With a salute to the Tuskegee Airmen for their sacrifice and courage, and a thank you to the Air Force Television team for their great work telling the story of these brave men, AFPAAA is pleased to present all three episodes of "Red Tail Angels" here.
+Each epidode runs between 24 to 30 minutes in length.

 Episode 1 ...